Assessment and Grading Policy

 It is the responsibility of the Unit Coordinators to oversee the review and updating of all units prior to delivery, with particular reference to delivery and assessment strategies.
 In some cases this responsibility is delegated to, or shared with, other Faculty, particularly where another Faculty member is the Coordinator of a particular course or set of units.

-It is the responsibility of the Quality Processes Officer to ensure that all units due for delivery are prepared ready for delivery according to College processes.
+It is the responsibility of the Registrar to ensure that all units due for delivery are prepared ready for delivery according to College processes.

 It is a responsibility of the Faculty to develop, deliver and review teaching and assessment strategies to ensure that they are relevant, contemporary and are an appropriate response to the students, the College and regulatory requirements.